rehierl/node-tree-outliner/1-1-relations/readme.md

 In the context of this discussion, the order required is a consequence of the tree's traversal.
 That is, the node which will be visited first, is the first node in that order.
-Obviously, this order is "volatile/mutable" as it changes with every change to the tree's structure; it does not necessarily change with some node property.
-That is, if the change of a node property does not result in a change of the tree's structure (e.g. balancing operations).
+Obviously, this order is "volatile/mutable" as it changes with every change of the tree's structure; it does not necessarily change with some node property.
+That is, if the change of a node property does not also result in a change of the tree's structure (e.g. balancing operations).

 Put together, the tree's traversal is understood to produce a trace of nodes.
 As such, it contains each node exactly once (i.e. a set).
 In addition to that,